tamhinsf/SimpleAzureIoTCerts/README.md

 ## Build and Run SimpleAzureIoTCerts

 * Open the cloned code from this repository in Visual Studio
-* Optionally, update the variable _azIotConnectionString_ in Program.cs with the value of "Connection string--primary key", which you just copied from the Azure Portal
-* Or, you can leave the variable _azIotConnectionString_ empty, and supply the "Connection string--primary key" value at startup or when prompted
+  * Optionally, update the variable _azIotConnectionString_ in Program.cs with the value of "Connection string--primary key", which you just copied from the Azure Portal.
+Or, you can leave the code as-is and provide the connection string at launch or during runtime.
-  * As a command line argument C:\>SimpleAzureIoTCerts <Connection string--primary key value>
-  * Or when prompted by SimpleAzureIoT
 * Build and run the app: SimpleAzureIoTCerts
+  * Provide your IoT Hub connection string as a command line argument: i.e. C:\>SimpleAzureIoTCerts <Connection string--primary key value>
+  * Or, you can enter your connection string when prompted
-* Follow the prompts to add a new device and select which X.509 certificates you want to use.
+* Follow the prompts to add a new device
+  * Decide if you want to associate certificates with your new device.
-  * Want to use your own certificates?
-Follow the instructions in the section below.
+    * Want to generate your own certificates instead of using the ones we've embedded and bundled?
+Follow the instructions in the section below
+    * Azure IoT Hub will create symmetrical (authentication) keys for your new device if you choose not to associate certificates.
+  * After you've successfully added a new device, we'll send a telemetry message.
+    * See the function SendTelemetryMessage to view the payload.
+  * Need to clean up your IoT Hub?
+The Delete (all) option lets you quickly remove all the devices from your IoT Hub registry

 ## (Optional) Self-Generate and Self-Sign X.509 Certificates with OpenSSL

 It's easy to generate, sign, and supply your own X.509 certs to SimpleAzureIoTCerts.
+When you're done, copy the CRT and PFX files to the same folder as your SimpleAzureIoTCerts executable, or specify the full path to them when prompted.
 * This command generates a "primary" cert with output of primary.crt and primary.pfx
   * openssl req -newkey rsa:2048 -nodes -keyout primary.key -x509 -days 365 -out primary.crt
   * openssl pkcs12 -export -out primary.pfx -inkey primary.key -in primary.crt